sebgoa/cloudstack-books/en/book.markdown

 programming style, clojure is the basis of Pallet which we will talk about in the next chapter.
 Clostack serves as a teaser for Clojure.
-Finally we cover Boto, the well-known Python Amazon Web Service interface, and show how it can be used with a PRODUCT cloud.
+Finally we cover Boto, the well-known Python Amazon Web Service interface, and show how it can be used with a CloudStack cloud.

-The PRODUCT API
+The CloudStack API
 ===============

-All functionalities of the PRODUCT data center orchestrator are exposed via an API server.
+All functionalities of the CloudStack data center orchestrator are exposed via an API server.
 Github currently has over fifteen clients for this API, in various languages.
 In this section we introduce this API and the signing mechanism.
 The follow on sections will introduce clients that